Code-Institute-Submissions/Tess2019-your_lucky_dog_AugResub/README.md

 During development I added the ManyToManyFields in the models.This was because my products were not showing in categories when i logged in as admin.
 With the first help of tutor support from the code institute, an error developed that I did when I wrote git reset (number) from my github history.
 But it didn't work so the other solution progress was to delete migrations files from the product app's migrations folder.
 This ultimately led to my database being corrupt, causing an  error to be displayed whenever attempts to migrate new changes to the database were made.
 With the help of my Mentor and Code Institute Tutors, I was guided towards resetting my Database.
 This was a harsh lesson from unintended consequences, I learned a lot.
+The ManyToManyfield is since then been removed and everything workes fine.